 Zendo Project logo.

-Creating communities of compassionate care to transform difficult psychedelic experiences into opportunities for learning & growth
+Creating communities of compassionate care to transform difficult emotional experiences into opportunities for learning & growth.

 DonateStart a fundraiser